-Your social worker and foster carer will help you to understand why decisions are made and what happens now.
+Your social worker and foster parents will help you to understand why decisions are made and what happens now.

 You may be missing your friends and family and wonder when you will be able to see them again.

-Talk to your social worker and your foster carer about this and if you can visit, telephone, email or write to friends and family.
+Talk to your social worker and your foster parents about this and if you can visit, telephone, email or write to friends and family.

-My religion
+My Religion

-If you would like to go to a church, a mosque, a synagogue or any other place to practice your faith, your foster carer or social worker will help you.
+If you would like to go to a church, a mosque, a synagogue or any other place to practice your faith, your foster parents or social worker will help you.

-your foster carer or social

 My religion is:

 I would like to attend:

-What time and on what days? •••••
+What time/what days?

-•••••

-My social worker and meetings
+My Social Worker and Meetings